Buying an electric car? You can get a $7,500 tax credit, but it won't be easy

 If you run a business, you may be interested in the commercial tax credit for EVs, which provides up to $7,500 for a light vehicle and up to $40,000 for a larger vehicle, like a delivery truck.

-If your vehicle can use a sedan, you may be in luck.
+If your company could use a sedan, you may be in luck.
 But larger vehicles can be tough to find right now, says Hari Nayar, the VP of Fleet Electrification & Sustainability at Merchants Fleet.
 You want an electric pickup?
 Get in line.

 "If somebody wants to get a pickup truck," he says, "the vehicles are not available.
 Even the vehicles that are available may not have the capability in terms of range or charging infrastructure."